andadapt/lessons/ks3/year8/hardware/PITCHME.md

 [drag=100, drop=center, flow= col]
 ## Starter
-On your mini-whiteboards name as many of the different hardware components that you can see in this picture.
+In the chat window name as many of the different hardware components that you can see in this picture.
 ![](assets/img/hardware/starter.png)
 ---
 [drag=100, drop=center, flow=col]